MohamedHossam11/RutheniumPrices/README.md

-# RutheniumPrices
+# RutheniumPrices in python
-# To install dependencies:
+# To install dependencies Linux OS:

-run in the terminal inside the project folder ---> 'pip3 install -r requirements.txt'
+run in the terminal inside the project folder ---> 'sudo pip3 install -r requirements.txt'
 This project should be run by jupyter so it's among the dependencies
 Full dependencies list:
 tensorflow ,requests ,datetime ,notebook ,jupyter

-# Open jupyter editor to run the code
+# Open jupyter to run the code
 run in the terminal inside the project folder ---> 'jupyter notebook ./' and go to the PredictPrice.ipynb file

 # The model training code on google colab: